A Skateboarding Revolution

-Fellow Capital High School photography students Eric Straubhar and Todd Huff also took pictures of the skate scene happening out on Boise Avenue.
+Fellow Capital High School photography students Eric Straubhar and Todd Huff also the skate scene happening out on Boise Avenue.

 "We really emulated the photography in Skateboarder Magazine," York said.

 Their gritty images, in both black and white and color, take you back in time to a simpler moment when disco was hot and Watergate was something most kids could not care less about.
-The image Huff snapped of Bob Harper doing a backside quarter edger could have been published in Skateboarder Magazine - it was that good.
-Their photographs capture friends having the times of their lives skating down hills and around the City of Boise - and of course skating in the infamous Tidy Bowl.
-One of York's favorite photographs shows a bearded man rolling down hill in a low tuck position - without any clothes on.
+The image Huff snapped of Bob Harper doing a backside quarter edger could have been published in Skateboarder Magazine—it was that good.
+Their photographs capture friends having the times of their lives skating down hills and around the City of Boise—and, of course, skating in the infamous Tidy Bowl.
+One of York's favorite photographs shows a bearded man rolling down hill in a low tuck position—without clothes.

 The nude skateboarder was Bill Zuehl.

 The 55-year-old Zuehl moved to Boise from Southern California in fall 1975 at the age of 22.
 He brought with him a vast knowledge of skateboarding, having lived at the epicenter of the hot skating scene.
-"He was the wise-old man - the cool guy," said Mike Neal, now 50 and a physical therapist living in Montana.
+"He was the wise-old man –the cool guy," said Mike Neal, a physical therapist living in Montana.
 Zuehl was a mentor to some of the kids.
-"When there was a problem, I would say, 'This is what you are doing wrong,' " said Zuehl, who today is a contractor, working as a grip on film and photography sets.
+"When there was a problem, I would say, 'This is what you are doing wrong’" said Zuehl, who today is a contractor, working as a grip on film and photography sets.

 Paying Your Dues

-Zuehl has witnessed some great skating in his life, from Southern California to the Tidy Bowl in Boise to screaming downhill at 35 mph or faster - he has seen it all.
+Zuehl has witnessed some great skating in his life, from Southern California to the Tidy Bowl in Boise, to screaming downhill at 35 mph or faster—he has lived and seen it all.

 Zuehl believes the Boise skaters were in a class of their own.